willduff/mixedreality-enthusiast-guide/docs/set-up-questions.md

 # Setup FAQs

-## My Xbox controller isn't working with Windows Mixed Reality.

-* Make sure your controller is turned on, fully charged, and connected to the PC.
-* Replace the controller’s batteries.
-* If you're using a Bluetooth controller, go to **Settings > Devices > Bluetooth & other devices** on your PC and make sure it's paired (it should be listed on the page).

 ## I can't direct input (controllers, gamepad, mouse/keyboard) into Windows Mixed Reality.

 When you put on your headset, input should automatically get toggled to your mixed reality experience through your headset's presence sensor.
 A blue bar should appear on your Desktop: